LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ### Endpoints for Off-Chain Services

-The random module exposes the following function.
+The Random module exposes the following function.

 #### IsSeedRevealValid